khughitt/labnote/README.rst

 that related analyses all include a similar component (e.g.
 'xx-network-analysis').

-If that is not possible or convenient, Labnote will also soon support manually specifying a projects categorization using hidden metafiles inside each project directory.
+If that is not possible or convenient, Labnote also supports manually specifying a projects categorization using hidden `.labnote` metafiles inside each project directory.

 Customizing individual entries